-Lawyers tend to enjoy a well-earned career after investing years in education and training as an associate.
+Lawyers tend to enjoy a well-earned career after law school accredited investing years in continuing legal education and training as an associate.
 While the path from law student to a successful lawyer will be different for each person pursuing law, there are numerous similarities in lawyer’s working conditions.

 Private lawyers and solo practitioner typically have irregular working hours.
-If they have started their own law firm, they will spend more time implementing marketing strategies, writing a blog, conducting research, consulting clients, and preparing documents.
+If they have their own practices or started their own law firm, they will spend more time implementing marketing strategies, writing a blog, conducting research, consulting clients, and preparing documents.

-Overall, lawyers may be billing clients 40 to 50 hours per week when they are actually working 55 to 70 hours (or more).
+Overall, lawyers may be billing clients 40 to 50 hours per week when they are actually working 55 to 70 hours a week (or more).

-Seasonal lawyers can be considered as those who provide specialized services at particular periods throughout the year.
+Seasonal lawyers can be considered as those specialized lawyers who provide specialized legal services at particular periods throughout the year.
 One example of a seasonal lawyer would be tax lawyers.

 However, the work a lawyer provides is not exactly seasonal.
 Instead, they may experience spikes in the intake of clients and increasing caseloads.
 During this time, these lawyers may experience greater levels of stress, longer work hours, and higher pay.

 Instead of working as a salaried lawyer at a corporate law firm, there is the possibility of becoming a freelance or remote lawyer.
 These kinds of lawyers find various contracts by working with established firms and government agencies.

 The range of opportunities is greater for freelance lawyers which allows them to work in various jurisdictions.
 Since they will be working with attorneys at an establish firm, they are the ones who sign off and the duties lawyers finalize legal documents which the freelance lawyer assisted on.